DataDog/integrations-core/sap_hana/README.md

     GRANT CATALOG READ TO DD_MONITOR
     ```

-3. Then run the following commands:
+3. Then run the following commands to grant select privileges on each system view:

     ```
     GRANT SELECT ON SYS.M_DATABASE TO DD_MONITOR